rahup97/IoT-video-surveillance/README.md

 # IoT-video-surveillance

-Code for our paper titled "IoT Enabled Video surveillance system using Raspberry Pi"
+Code for our paper titled "IoT Enabled Video surveillance system using Raspberry Pi", and it can be found [here](https://ieeexplore.ieee.org/document/8447877/)

 ## Dependencies: